 Attendance is mandatory.
 You are required to come to class on your assigned "inperson days" and can only attend the lab section in which you are officially enrolled in LOCUS.
 There is a point value associated with the work accomplished in each class, and you cannot earn points for classes that you do not attend.
 There are limited opportunities to make up missed labs!
-A student may attend class during the asynchronous week to complete the make up in most instances.
-There are six lab experiments and students are expected to complete all of them.
+A student may attend class during a session listed as asynchronous to complete the make-up work in most instances.
+There are eight lab experiments and students are expected to complete all of them.
 If a student is absent for both the lab and make up lab, a zero (0) is recorded in the gradebook for the experimental work missed.
 Sample data is given so the student can complete the homework questions pertaining to the lab missed.

-Students are not allowed to make up any of the Sakai quiz work.
-Students are not allowed to make up a lab experiment in another section of Chemistry 111.
+Students are not allowed to make up a lab experiment in another section of Chemistry 112.
 If the university is open, you are expected to attend class and be on time.
-Points are deducted for those who arrive late.
-If you arrive after the conclusion of the pre-lab lecture, you will not be allowed to perform the lab.
+Points are deducted for those who arrive late to lab.
+If you arrive after the conclusion of the pre-lab lecture, you may not be allowed to perform the lab.
 Being sent home for improper clothing/footwear also counts as an absence and no makeup work is allowed.